 First there is an enforced tutorial mode to get through, followed by a more passive second tutorial mode, so let us get to that now!

-This walkthrough and guide is intended to get the player through the initial tutorial level and take the steps that are necessary to build a solid starting position in order to assure that a base from which adequate income in cash and XP is constructed in order to make the rest of the game easier and to avoid having to spend real-world money on game play.
+is intended to get the player through the initial tutorial level and take the steps that are necessary to build a solid starting position in order to assure that a base from which adequate Income

 Resisting the urge to spend Donuts carelessly is always a good idea